 Improve your networking skills yourself

-If your networking skills are not that strong yet, or if you find it exciting to approach people, you can consider improving your networking skills by following a training or workshop.
+If your networking skills are not that strong yet, or if you find it exciting to approach people, you can consider improving your networking skills by joining a training or workshop.
 There are many providers in the Netherlands who can help you with this.

 Are you a refugee and a client of the UAF?